grannycart/bibliography/Science.md

   category={Humanity, Science, superscience, fukushima, nuclear power plants, disasters, ice walls}
 }
 % The Japanese government predicts it will take 40 years to clean up the plant.
 And Revkin thinks nuclear power is a viable option because...?
 % Robots finally find the fuel: \url{https://www.nytimes.com/2017/11/19/science/japan-fukushima-nuclear-meltdown-fuel.html}
+% See also the aversion of a 2nd meltdown after a rat chewed the cables to a cooling system: \url{https://www.nytimes.com/2013/03/21/world/asia/rat-at-fukushima-plant.html}

 @article{santora2022ukrainenukeplant,